📖 Free guide: How to Teach Mindfulness & Meditation

 Guidelines for Teaching Mindfulness

 There are many training options globally for becoming certified to lead mindfulness sessions or meditations.
-Different accreditations will vary in the criteria used to train and assess your skills.
+Different accreditations vary in the criteria used to train and assess your skills.
 This means programs will differ in their quality of teaching.

 To help ensure the quality of accreditation programs worldwide, researchers and mindfulness experts have identified six essential skill sets possessed by the most effective teachers and coaches.
-These skill sets will be at the heart of any good mindfulness teaching certification or training program.
+These skill sets will be at the heart of any good mindfulness teaching certification or training program:

 • Relational skills